alexindevs/wink-mvp/README.md

 ---

-## ❤️ Built by someone who gets it.
+## ❤️ Built by someone who gets it

 WINK is designed for utility, not perfection.
 Because some days, *figuring out dinner* is the real final boss.